PERSOL HR DATA BANK in APAC

 Registered Agreements

-A registered agreement is an agreement that is registered with Australia's national workplace relations tribunal, the Fair Works Commission; the provisions of this agreement may be included in an enterprise agreement, or this may be an agreement with respect to other types of collective agreements.
+A registered agreement is an agreement that is registered with Australia's national workplace relations tribunal, the Fair Work Commission; the provisions of this agreement may be included in an enterprise agreement, or this may be an agreement with respect to other types of collective agreements.

 National Employment Standards

-The 11 minimum employment entitlements covered by the National Employment Standards are set forth in the table below, and they must be followed with respect to all employees (with exceptions for casual employees).
+The 12 minimum employment entitlements covered by the National Employment Standards are set forth in the table below, and they must be followed with respect to all employees (with some exceptions for casual employees).
 These entitlements also apply in cases where there may be other agreement, awards, or enterprise agreements in place.

 Entitlement